axilyaai/Spidey_Tube/README.md

 Sync Gradle and run the app on an emulator or device.

-🕷️ Author
+🕷️ Author:
-Ali Sefa Akkaş
+Ali Sefa Akkaş,
-Programmer
+Programmer,
 “With great power, comes great debugging.”